practicalli-johnny/practicalli-johnny/README.md

 [![Sponsor practicalli-john](https://raw.githubusercontent.com/practicalli/graphic-design/live/practicalli-github-sponsors-button.png)](https://github.com/sponsors/practicalli-john/)

-I have invested time over the last decade to supporting people in the London developer community as well as many online communities.
-I have had the pleasure of organising hundreds of events for the [London Clojurians community](https://londonclojurians.org/)
+The majority of my work is now focused on the [Practicalli series of books and videos](https://practical.li/) and take an advisory role with several communities

-Most of my work is now focused on the [Practicalli series of books and videos](https://practical.li/).
+Thank you to [Cognitect](https://www.cognitect.com/) and a wide range of other [sponsors](https://github.com/sponsors/practicalli-john#sponsors) for your continued support

 ## Contact & Social Media